Encounters 8

 Notice how this example introduction goes from its broad hook to the narrow thesis.

 The Amazon rainforest is home to many unique animals and plants.
 Even though this biome has a rich biodiversity, many of its species are considered endangered because of the ongoing developmental activities that have significantly reduced the number of animals and plants in this habitat.
-The Poison Dart Frog, for example, is one of the rarest amphibians on earth and is only found in the Amazon rainforest.
+The Poison Dart Frog (Dendrobatidae), for example, is one of the rarest amphibians on earth and is only found in the Amazon rainforest.
 They are considered endangered because their natural habitat is at risk of massive destruction.
 Efforts must be made to protect the Poison Dart Frog because if it becomes extinct, the spiders, ants, termites, and many other insects it feeds upon will become overpopulated, which can cause further harm to the environment.

 II.
 Habitat 250-350 words